auth0/docs/articles/native-platforms/ionic/01-login.md

 ### 2. Implement the login

-To implement the login, we will need to add a Login Controller.
-Be sure to inject the `auth` service into the controller, and then call the `signin` methods to display the Login / Signup screen.
+To implement the login, you must add a Login Controller.
+Be sure to inject the `auth` service into the controller, and then call the `signin` methods to display the Login / Signup screen:

 ${snippet(meta.snippets.login)}

-In the code sample above we created a `LoginController` controller which has a `doLogin()` function which gets called when the controller gets instantiated.
+The code sample above defines a `LoginController` controller which has a `doLogin()` function that gets called when the controller gets instantiated.
 This `doLogin()` function initializes Lock by calling the `signin()` method and passing as an option the container in which the Lock widget will be hosted.

-We have also defined a success callback which will store the `profile`, `token`, `accessToken` and `refreshToken` in the Local Storage.
+Notice the success callback which will store the `profile`, `token`, `accessToken` and `refreshToken` in the Local Storage.
+These values can be retrieved at a later stage, for example when you want to display the user's profile which will be done in Step 3.

 Next we will need to create the view for this controller: